6.09.2016

 3rd grade discussed ways sounds are made by musical instruments they know and looked at alternative instruments online: WheelharpMarble Machine.
 They sketched invented instruments with labels or manuals on how they work.
 Then reviewed how to make a ceramic whistle and sculpted their instruments.

-3rd graders made an open-themed animation, then voice recorded sound effects for it.
+3rd graders made an open-themed animation with voice recorded sound effects.

 Organizing frames